Meditation Hub

 Why Our Taste Sensitivity Declines and How Meditation Restores It

 The primary culprit behind dulled taste is distracted eating.
 When our attention is captured by smartphones or videos during meals, blood flow to the insular cortex—the brain's taste-processing center—decreases, leaving flavor signals insufficiently processed.
-Research from Oxford University found that participants who focused their attention on food rated taste intensity over 30% higher than those who ate while distracted.
+Research by Professor Charles Spence at Oxford University found that participants who focused their attention on food rated taste intensity over 30% higher than those who ate while distracted.
 The same food tastes dramatically different depending solely on where you direct your attention.

 Step-by-Step Taste Awakening Meditation